Collinear approach for top quark production at ep colliders

 \subsection{I. Introduction}

 The Large Hadron electron Collider (LHeC) [1] and the Future Circular Collider hadron-electron (FCC-he) [2] are proposed facilities of using newly built electron-proton center of mass energies at $\sqrt{s}~{\cong}~ 1.3$ and $3.5~\mathrm{TeV}$, respectively.
-The electron beam $60~\mathrm{GeV}$ collide with the intense hadron beams of the LHC.
+At the LHeC and FCC-he, it is foreseen that a $60~\mathrm{GeV}$ electron beam collides with one of the $7~\mathrm{TeV}$ intense proton beams of the LHC, or with a $50~\mathrm{TeV}$ proton beam of a Future Circular Collider for hadron-hadron scattering (FCC-hh).
 The LHeC and FCC-he measurements can be performed with much increased precision and extended to much lower values of $x$ and high $Q^{2}$.
-These new colliders will be devoted to probing the energy frontier and complementing the discovery potential of the LHC with measurements of deep inelastic scattering (DIS).
-The LHeC and FCC-he collisions lead into the region of high parton densities at low $x$ as the kinematic reach of maximum $Q^{2}{\simeq}1~\mathrm{TeV^{2}}$ and $x{\simeq}10^{-5..-6}$ for LHeC and $10^{-7}$ for FCC-he.
+The LHeC provides data on the charm and bottom structure functions extending the range in $x,Q^{2}$ by up to 5 or 6 orders of magnitude, respectively, compared to HERA.
+These new colliders will be devoted to probe the energy frontier and complement the discovery potential of the LHC with measurements of deep inelastic scattering (DIS).
+The LHeC and FCC-he collisions lead into the region of high parton densities at low $x$ since the kinematic reach goes up to $Q^{2}{\simeq}1~\mathrm{TeV^{2}}$ and $x{\simeq}10^{-5}..10^{-6}$ for LHeC and $10^{-7}$ for FCC-he.
 These kinematics are pertinent in investigations of lepton-hadron processes at ultra-high energy (UHE) neutrino astroparticle physics [3-4].
 Moreover a similar very high energy electron-proton/ion collider (VHEep) [5] has been suggested based on plasma wakefield acceleration, albeit with very low luminosity.
 The center-of-mass energy, in this collider, is close to $10~\mathrm{TeV}$ which is relevant in investigations of new strong interaction dynamics related to high-energy cosmic rays and gravitational physics.
-It can be used to study the top-quark physics [6-13].\\ In particular the LHeC and FCC-he will provide a cleaner environment for the study of top pair production.
-The top quark will produce in these future colliders in pairs ($t\overline{t}$) through quantum chromodynamics (QCD) processes, mostly photon-gluon fusion (PGF) at ultra-high energies $\gamma^{*}+g{\rightarrow}t+\overline{t}$.
-The top quark is produced in nuclear collisions by gluon-gluon fusion (GGF) [14-17], $g+g{\rightarrow}t+\overline{t}$, at the LHC.
-The top quark pair production cross sections are $\sigma_{t\overline{t}}=984.5~ \mathrm{pb}$ at $\sqrt{s}=14~\mathrm{TeV}$ and $\sigma_{t\overline{t}}=826.4~ \mathrm{pb}$ at $\sqrt{s}=13~\mathrm{TeV}$ at CMS [18] and ATLAS [19].
-Top quark pair production at the LHC is thereby characterized by final states comprising the decay products of the two $W$ bosons, and two $b$ jets, where the $\sigma_{tot}^{t\overline{t}}$ at ultra-high energies for $\mu=m_{t}$ can be written [15]
+It can be used to study the top-quark physics [6-13].\\ In particular the LHeC and FCC-he will be provided a cleaner environment for the study of top quark pair production.
+The top quark will be produced in these future colliders in pairs ($t\overline{t}$) through quantum chromodynamics (QCD) processes, mostly photon-gluon fusion (PGF) at ultra-high energies $\gamma^{*}+g{\rightarrow}t+\overline{t}$.
+The top quark pair production cross sections are $\sigma_{t\overline{t}}=984.5~ \mathrm{pb}$ at $\sqrt{s}=14~\mathrm{TeV}$ and $\sigma_{t\overline{t}}=826.4~ \mathrm{pb}$ at $\sqrt{s}=13~\mathrm{TeV}$ at CMS [18] and ATLAS [19] respectively.
+The top quark at the LHC is thereby characterized by final states comprising the decay products of the two $W$ bosons and two $b$ jets, and produced in nuclear collisions with respect to the partonic subprocesses